aws/aws-eks-best-practices/policies/alternative-gatekeeper/README.md

 One of the main reasons why people generally want privileged mode is that it allows things running within a container on the host to call the local container runtime/socket and launch more containers.
 This is an anti-pattern with Kubernetes - which should be launching all the Pods/containers on all of its hosts.
 This means that if you need one Pod to launch other containers/Pods it should do so via the Kubernetes API.

 There is a more granular way to allow access to specific privileges/capabilities using the capabilities policy.
 We block both privleged mode as well as all the capabilities by default in that seperate policy as well.

+### Block privilege escalation

+Linux has a feature allowing particular executables to run as a different user and/or group than the one running it - setuid/setgid.
+This is primarily used to escalate the privileges of the current user.

+This requires the PodSpec to explicitly disable that feature.

 ### Block the ability for the Pods to request any Linux capabilities